Welcome to today's edition of the Rush 24-7 podcast.

 I'm just trying to explain to people why this stuff does not disqualify Trump to people supporting him, whereas it does with the people who don't support him.

-You've got the policy wonks who want every statement like I want America great again and rebuild the military.
+You've got the policy wonks who want every statement like, I want America great again to rebuild the military.

 Yeah, what's the policy?

-How are you gonna make a Democrats go along with it?
+How are you going to get Democrats to go along with it?

 They want all these kinds of things answered.